 If you’re looking for *da porty* this summer, let Jubilee be your compass.
 The NYC-by-way-of-Miami DJ/producer took peak club time to new heights in 2016 with her debut album After Hours, a collection of original tracks as chameleonic and universally throwdown-able as the late night sets upon which she cut her teeth.

 That’s because Jubilee is, first and foremost, a DJ’s DJ, a mix alchemist culling seamlessly from genres as varied as acid house, dancehall, and trap to capture the quicksilver vibe of any given dance floor.
-And now, Noisey is pleased to announce the fourth edition of Jubilee’s annual Magic City compilation series, a freewheeling collection of new bangers commissioned from her favourite established and rising dance music ilk, inspired by the Miami moniker for which it’s named.
+Today, Noisey is pleased to announce the fourth edition of Jubilee’s annual Magic City compilation series, a freewheeling collection of new bangers commissioned from her favorite established and rising dance music ilk, inspired by the Miami moniker for which it’s named.

 Magic City 4's got a little something for everyone: Drum ‘n’ bass, hip-hop, techno, acid house, 90s rave slime, pop deconstruction, and thicc house thumps, courtesy of both beloved and little-known artists from as far flung as NYC, Miami, Montreal, and the UK.
 There’s even a free download of Moistbreezy’s throttling new cut “Rush Hour” just for you ahead of the compilation’s release (through Jubilee’s longtime collaborators Opening Ceremony).
 The whole shebang will be available for free streaming and download on Jubilee’s Soundcloud page later this week.
 Together, it all works, thanks to Jubilee’s chef’s kiss touch, a fresh clutch of tracks to soundtrack the summer ahead, whether you’re a DJ digging for new underground sounds, or just a fan eager to sweat.